 Kids First Child Advocacy Center of the Ninth Judicial District serves children that have been identified by the Department of Children’s Services as having been severely physically and/or sexually abused.

-In 2010 Kids First CAC provided services to 346 victims of child abuse.
+In 2014-15 Kids First CAC provided services to 329 victims of child abuse.
 The over-whelming majority of the children were victims of sexual abuse with the average victim an 8 year old female.
 The belief is that most children are abused by strangers but statistically nothing could be farther from the truth.
 Most children know their offender.
-In 2010-2011, 57% of the children we served were victimized by an immediate family member, 34% were abused by an extended family member and 27% were abused by a parent’s paramour or other known person (for some children there could be multiple offenders).
+In 2014-15, 140 offenders were identified as a parent, step-parent other relative or a parent’s live-in paramour, and 69 offenders were known to their child victims (for some children there could be multiple offenders).

 It is for this reason we deliver a school-based intervention/prevention program, Stop Child Abuse and Neglect (SCAN) to schools within the Ninth Judicial District.
 SCAN is a school-based program and is offered to children in kindergarten, first, third, fifth and seventh grades.
 The young children enjoy a puppet show while older grades enjoy a video/dvd and discussion about safety and boundaries.
 The program teaches children about safe and unsafe touches and who to tell if ever in a situation that makes the child uncomfortable or if someone asks the child to keep “secrets” about touches, movies, pictures, etc…

-This fiscal year allowed us to serve 20 schools, 5,021 students through our SCAN Program.
+This fiscal year allowed us to serve 18 schools, 3,245 students through our SCAN Program.
 A second piece of our Outreach Program is our Teen Mom Education Program.
-This fiscal year we served 11 teen moms and 3 teen dads.
-We have been providing our SCAN Program and Teen Mom Education Program to schools for 5 years.
-The Teen Mom Education Program is a 16 week curriculum, school-based, designed to educate teen moms on child development, age-appropriate discipline, community resources, stress management and potty training.
+This fiscal year we served 8 teen moms representing Loudon and Meigs Counties.
+We have been providing our SCAN Program and Teen Mom Education Program to schools for 6 years.
+The Teen Mom Education Program is a 14 week curriculum, school-based, designed to educate teen moms on child development, age-appropriate discipline, community resources, stress management and potty training.
 Based on the pre and post test scores, comprehension of child development is demonstrated by these young moms.
 The program encourages teen moms to graduate high school and is a support group as many of these moms feel isolated.
 So far, we have seen most of the teen moms we serve graduate high school, not give birth to a second, unplanned child, and there have been no referrals to the Department of Children’s Services for child abuse related to the Teen Moms having completed our program.
-Our therapy program provided 758 therapy sessions, better than an 80% show rate, with most of the children and non-offending caregivers successfully meeting their therapy goals using Trauma-Focused Cognitive Behavior Therapy.
+Our therapy program offered 1,176 therapy sessions with most of the children and non-offending caregivers successfully meeting their therapy goals using Trauma-Focused Cognitive Behavior Therapy.